kdeng55/MCTS-and-Minimax-Checkers/README.md

 Coded for DS340 class: Intro to AI and Machine Learning, final project in Fall 2022

-AI algorithms, MCTS and Minimax algorithms, for playing the boardgame Othello.
+AI algorithms, MCTS and Minimax algorithms, for playing the boardgame Checkers.
 Minimax coded using alpha beta pruning and is used to decrease amount of processing for the algorithm.
 MCTS algorithm is based off of Othello algorithm given for HW 2.

 Run code by uncommenting functions at bottom of page